The Life of King David

 A few years after his anointing, David fights and overcomes Goliath the giant, who was a Philistine living in Gath.
 His basic faith led the future king to conclude that God would ultimately defend those who are his, something the entire Israelite army lacked the faith to accept.
 Their focus was on how experienced and physically powerful was the enemy's champion Goliath.

 From a human standpoint, Goliath had the size and strength to defeat almost anyone.
 He stood roughly 9 feet, 3 inches (2.8 meters) tall.
 His protective battle coat, conservatively, was 78 U.S. pounds (35.4 kilograms) heavy!
 The spear he used in battle was likely 26 feet (7.9 meters) long, with its head alone weighing 17 U.S. pounds (7.7 kilograms).
 Without faith, it would have been nearly impossible to defeat such a foe!

 Because of a contention over the throne, David ruled only the tribe of Judah after the death of Saul.
 His rule over one tribe, which began when he was about 30, lasted seven and one-half years.
-After this time, all the elders of Israel acknowledge him as the sole King over all the tribes.
+After this time, all the elders of Israel acknowledge him as the sole ruler over all the tribes.